 If you’ve recently come across Sparkling Ice, you may have some questions about the brand.
-It advertises itself as being a zero calorie carbonated drink that delivers vitamins and antioxidants.
+It is marketed as being a zero calorie carbonated drink that delivers both vitamins and antioxidants.
 The beverage comes in a range of fruity flavors.
-With its sleek, stylish, colorful packaging, the drink comes across as a healthy, tasty alternative to plain water.
+With a sleek, stylish, and colorful packaging, the drink comes across as a healthy, tasty alternative to plain water.

-Simply looking at a bottle of Sparkling Ice on the supermarket shelves, it’s pretty hard to determine if the drink is actually good or bad for you.
+Simply looking at a bottle of Sparkling Ice on the supermarket shelves, it may be hard to determine if the drink is actually good or bad for you.
 We’ve done some digging!
 Here is everything you need to know about the beverage before you start guzzling it down every day.